 Information on biological weapons programs is highly classified and generally unavailable outside the intelligence community.
-While no country in the world acknowledges the existence of any stockpiles of biological agents for offensive purposes, several are believed to have biological weapons stockpiles and active offensive research and development programs.
+While no country in the world acknowledges the existence of any stockpiles of biological agents, several are believed to have biological weapons stockpiles and active research and development programs.
 These assessments are generally denied by the suspect countries, tend to be based on sketchy information, and cannot be verified through an independent verification regime.